Parameter Estimation Bias From Overlapping Binary Black Hole Events In Second Generation Interferometers

-In this paper we investigate the probability of observing two compact binary mergers at close enough times that their waveform's interfere while observable in the detector.
-Previous studies ~\cite{pizzati2021bayesian, samajdar2021biases} have performed this calculation numerically and have focused on third generation detectors (3G), such as Einstein Telescope ~\cite{punturo2010einstein, hild2009xylophone} and Cosmic Explorer \cite{reitze2019cosmic}.
+In this paper we investigate the probability of observing two compact binary mergers at close enough times that their waveforms interfere while observable in the detector.
+Previous studies ~\cite{pizzati2021bayesian, samajdar2021biases} have performed this calculation numerically and have focused on third generation detectors (3G), such as Einstein Telescope ~\cite{punturo2009einstein, hild2010xylophone} and Cosmic Explorer \cite{reitze2019cosmic}.
 Here we calculate this analytically, including results for second generation detectors and proposed end of generation detectors such as LIGO-Voyager ~\cite{collaboration2015instrument, baibhav2019gravitational}.

 We also investigate the effects overlapping signals can have on parameter estimation techniques currently in use within the LVK Collaboration.
 Previous studies into overlapping signals have investigated the bias caused when attempting to recover either of the two signals in the data ~\cite{pizzati2021bayesian, samajdar2021biases}.
-For our analysis, we treat overlapping signals as a single event and apply parameter estimation agnostically, making only the assumption that the system is a merging BBH.
+For our analysis, we treat overlapping signals as a single event and apply parameter estimation in an agnostic manner, making only the assumption that the system is a merging BBH.
 We attempt to constrain the regions in which such overlapping signals show significant bias.
-We also show what forms this bias can take when simple precessing waveforms and black hole spin parameters and uses waveforms that include spin-induced precession.
+We also show what forms this bias can take when analysis with parameter estimation techniques includes sampling over black hole spin parameters and uses waveforms that include spin-induced precession.
 See ~\cite{apostolatos1994spin, kidder1995coalescing} for an explanation of spin-induced precession.

-We show the calculation of the probability of overlapping observations section \ref{prob}.
-We then outline our method of signal overlap and recovery in section \ref{method}.
-The results of this study are described in section \ref{results}, with updates on our probability calculation from our results in section \ref{upprob}.
-Section \ref{conclusions} provides a summary of our findings and proposals of avenues for further study.
+We show the calculation of the probability of overlapping observations Sec. \ref{prob}.
+We then outline our method of signal overlap and recovery in Sec. \ref{method}.
+The results of this study are described in Sec. \ref{results}, with updates on our probability calculation from our results in Sec. \ref{upprob}.
+Sec. \ref{conclusions} provides a summary of our findings and proposals of avenues for further study.

-\section{Probability}
+\section{PROBABILITY}

-\subsection{Probability of Observing Overlapping Events}
+\subsection{Probability of observing overlapping events}